Paris Has Fallen: Production

 The eight-part series is written by Howard Overman and produced by StudioCanal, Urban Myth Films, and Millennium Media and G-BASE, the two companies that produced the Has Fallen film franchise.
 Eclectic Pictures is also attached.
 Johnny Capps, Julian Murphy, and Howard Overman are producers for Urban Myth, whilst Gerard Butler and Alan Siegel produce for G-Base.
 For Millenium Media Avi Lerner is a producer along with Jeffrey Greenstein, Jonathan Yunger, and Yariv Lerner as well as Heidi Jo Markel from Eclectic Pictures.
 Lati Grobman is an executive producer.
 The lead directors are Oded Ruskin and Hans Herbots.
 Filming took place in October 2023 with filming locations including Paris and London.
 Filming for the second season occurred in Bristol in February 2025.

 Mathieu Kassovitz was initially cast in the lead role but was later replaced by Tewfik Jallab.
 Other cast members include Sean Harris, Ritu Arya and Camille Rutherford, as well as Ana Ularu, Jérémie Covillault and Emmanuelle Bercot.

 Release

 The series was shown on Canal+ in France from 23 September 2024.
 It premiered in Australia on public broadcaster SBS on 26 September 2024.
 The series was released in the United Kingdom on Amazon Prime Video on 1 November 2024.
 All eight episodes premiered in the United States on 6 December 2024, on Hulu.
+It also premiered in India on Lionsgate Play from 18 December 2024.

 Reception

 Neil Armstrong in the i newspaper praised the performance of Arya and described it as a "silly but enjoyable action thriller".
-Adam Sweeting for The Arts Desk gave the show four stars and praised "strong work from Arya and Jallab" but felt that "the show’s major calling card is Sean Harris" Average viewers disliked the direction of the series and saw it as unrealistic and trying to adhere to an agenda rather than provide entertainment.
+Adam Sweeting for The Arts Desk gave the show four stars and praised "strong work from Arya and Jallab" but felt that "the show’s major calling card is Sean Harris".